 Carolina BEBES provides students an opportunity to learn about and support evidence-based birth and breastfeeding practices.

 CGBI supports a student-group for graduate students interested in learning about and supporting breastfeeding on campus, in NC, in the US and globally.
-To learn more about Carolina BEBES, scroll below to see previous event fliers.
+To learn more about Carolina BEBES, click the link and scroll below to see previous event fliers.

 Support for breastfeeding on campus includes several types of benefits and services for faculty, students and staff, outlined in the UNC Breastfeeding Policy.
 For example, the maternal and child health department housed the first of many mothers’ rooms across campus.